EddieAbbondanzio/video-up/README.md

 - Ability to change video / audio sources while on a call.
 - Ability to leave room without having to close the tab.

+In terms of approach there's some refactoring that should be done to change how call participants are tracked.
+It seems odd to track them under `hostID`, `guestID`, and a more scalable approach such as a `call_participants` table should be explored.

 ## Dev

 The project is divided into two parts: